Laggan Bridge Cottage

 Cottage | 2 bedrooms | sleeps 4

-Book a holiday to visit Laggan Bridge Cottage between January 2014 and March 2014, to take advantage of this fabulous offer.
-Bookings subject to availability – Discount will be applied at time of quote
+Book a break to visit Laggan Bridge Cottage between 1 September and 20th December to take advantage of this fantastic offer.

 Laggan Bridge Cottage is situated 10 miles south of Fort Augustus and 22 miles north east of Fort William, in the heart of the Highlands.
 Originally built as a canal worker's cottage in the late 18th century, the property enjoys a waterfront position alongside the Laggan Swing Bridge with beautiful views across Loch Oich.
 A private garden leads down to the shores of the loch.
 The cottage was restored by Scottish Canals in early 2012 and having been beautifully furnished in traditional Scottish style, it now offers a unique holiday setting.